kosich/rxjs-proxify/README.md

 // o.pipe(map(x => x?.map()), pluck(0)).subscribe(console.log);
 ```

-## 🤝 Want to collaborate on this package?
+## 🤝 Want to contribute to this project?

-I'll be glad to see your contribution!
+That will be awesome!

 Please create an issue before submiting a PR — we'll be able to discuss it first!

-See you!
+Thanks!

 ## Enjoy 🙂